how to find us

 Please familiarise yourself with the site map further down this page.
 Please take note where you will be camping, where you need to park / where to drive and finally where the entrance into the festival area is.

 Please aim to arrive between 10am and 3pm on Friday.
 The darker blue arrows on the site map are the route to follow.
-You will be met by a team member at the entrance to the camping field where you will register your arrival and collect wrist bands.
+You will be met by a team member at the entrance to the camping field where you will collect wrist bands.
 You can then proceed into the camping field, pull over to unload your stuff and then continue on to park in the parking field.
-From collecting wristbands please observe a dead-slow, max 10mph speed limit as there will be children around.
 Not all camping pitches are equal with some on a slight slope and it will be first come first served so arrive early if you’re keen to secure a decent pitch.
-Please pitch up considerately as we have lots of tents to fit in!
-We do politely request that everyone be on-site by 3pm but if you really can’t arrive before then please email me back!
-No vehicles in the camping field to go past the green fences at any time please.
+We will have marshals in the camping field but please pitch up considerately as we have lots of tents to fit in!
+We do politely make a firm request that everyone be on-site by 3pm at which times the marshals finish.
+If you are only able to arrive after that time, still follow the above instructions but please drive very slowly / carefully.

 Please collect wrist bands from the team member at the entrance to the camping field and then follow the darker blue arrows straight into the parking field to park up.
 Please arrive between 11 and 3 if possible.
-The bar is open with DJ on from midday.

 Kids Safety

-This is a private event that you attend in the knowledge that your kids are entirely your responsibility and there will be no other liability in the event of any accidents.
-The site is set 200m down a track off a fairly quiet country road so we’re well away from cars.
+This is a private event that you attend in the knowledge that your kids are entirely your responsibility at all time and that there will be no other liability in the event of any accidents.
+PLEASE READ THE INFO BELOW AND BRIEF YOUR KIDS ACCORDINGLY.

+1. The site is set 200m down a track off a fairly quiet country road so we’re well away from cars.
 Whilst we are keeping vehicles on-site to an absolute minimum there will unavoidably be some as follows:

-• Bands coming and going both days
+- Bands coming and going both days

-• Saturday AM: Friday single-night campers leaving and Saturday single-night campers arriving
+- Saturday AM: Friday single-night campers leaving and Saturday single-night campers arriving

-• Saturday AM: Toilet company on-site early to service portaloos throughout the site.
+- Saturday AM: Toilet company on-site early to service portaloos throughout the site.

-We will have open log fires burning in our fire pits both nights from around 9pm.
+- We will have open log fires burning in our fire pits both nights from around 8pm.

 It is generally going to be a safe environment but this is a private friends event and your kids are your responsibility both with respect of their safety and the safety of others.
 You checked a box when signing up waiving the organisers from any liability in the event of property damage, property theft, or for personal injury, disability or death.
 We’re just gently reminding you here of this ahead of the event as whilst the waiver covers everything, the greatest risk feels like it’s around kids.